MathOnco/NeoPredPipe/README.md

                         output is added as a column to neoantigens file.
                         Requires PeptideMatch specified in usr_paths.ini.
                         Default=False
+  -x EXPRESSION, --expression EXPRESSION
+                        RNAseq expression quantification file(s), if
+                        specified, expression information is added to output tables.
+  --expmulti            Flag to specify if expression file(s) has information
+                        on multiple regions in multiple columns.
+                        Default=False.
   -t                    Flag to turn off a neoantigen burden summary table.
                         Default=True.
 ```